matteo14c/HaploCoV/docs/source/perlMummer.rst

 ===============

 HaploCoV is written in the Perl programming language.
 Hence you will need Perl to run it.
 Perl should be already installed by default on any unix and Mac OSX system.
-Please follow this `link <https://www.perl.org/get.html>`_ for instructions on how to install Perl
+Please follow this `link <https://www.perl.org/get.html>`_ for instructions on how to install Perl.

-Please follow this `link <https://sourceforge.net/projects/mummer/files/>`_ for detailed instruction on how to install and run Mummer instead.
-Or see the detailed installation instructions below.
+HaploCoV uses mummer to align genome sequences and derive genomic variants.
+Please follow this `link <https://sourceforge.net/projects/mummer/files/>`_ for detailed instruction on how to install and run Mummer.
+Or see the installation instructions below.

 Mummer installation
 ===================